core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Sender ID SHALL be unique for each endpoint in a group with a certain tuple (Master Secret, Master Salt, Group Identifier), see {{Section 3.3 of RFC8613}}.

 For Group OSCORE, the Sender Context and Recipient Context additionally contain asymmetric keys, as described previously in {{sec-context}}.
-The private/public key pair of the sender can, for example, be generated by the endpoint or provisioned during manufacturing.
+The private key of the sender and the authentication credential including the corresponding public key can, for example, be generated by the endpoint or provisioned during manufacturing.

-With the exception of the public key of the sender endpoint and the possibly associated pairwise keys, a receiver endpoint can derive a complete Security Context from a received Group OSCORE message and the Common Context.
-The public keys in the Recipient Contexts can be retrieved from the Group Manager (see {{group-manager}}) upon joining the group.
-A public key can alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).
+With the exception of the authentication credential of the sender endpoint and the possibly associated pairwise keys, a receiver endpoint can derive a complete Security Context from a received Group OSCORE message and the Common Context.
+The authentication credentials in the Recipient Contexts can be retrieved from the Group Manager (see {{group-manager}}) upon joining the group.
+An authentication credential can alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).

-For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's public key.
-Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's public key in order to have it available to verify subsequent messages from that endpoint.
+For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's authentication credential.
+Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's authentication credential in order to have it available to verify subsequent messages from that endpoint.

 An endpoint admits a maximum amount of Recipient Contexts for a same Security Context, e.g., due to memory limitations.
 After reaching that limit, the creation of a new Recipient Context results in an overflow.
 When this happens, the endpoint has to delete a current Recipient Context to install the new one.
 It is up to the application to define policies for selecting the current Recipient Context to delete.
 A newly installed Recipient Context that has required to delete another Recipient Context is initialized with an invalid Replay Window, and accordingly requires the endpoint to take appropriate actions (see {{ssec-loss-mutable-context-overflow}}).

-## Format of Public Keys ## {#sec-pub-key-format}
+## Format of Authentication Credentials ## {#sec-pub-key-format}

-In a group, the following MUST hold for the public key of each endpoint as well as for the public key of the Group Manager.
+In a group, the following MUST hold for the authentication credential of each endpoint as well as for the authentication credential of the Group Manager.

-* All public keys MUST be encoded according to the same format used in the group.
-The format MUST provide the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
+* All authentication credentials MUST be encoded according to the same format used in the group.
+The used format MUST provide the public key as well as the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

-* All public keys MUST be for the public key algorithm used in the group and aligned with the possible associated parameters used in the group, e.g., the used elliptic curve (when applicable).
+* All authentication credentials and the public key specified therein MUST be for the public key algorithm used in the group and aligned with the possible associated parameters used in the group, e.g., the used elliptic curve (when applicable).

 If the group uses (also) the group mode, the public key algorithm is the Signature Algorithm used in the group.
 If the group uses only the pairwise mode, the public key algorithm is the Pairwise Key Agreement Algorithm used in the group.

-If CBOR Web Tokens (CWTs) or CWT Claims Sets (CCSs) {{RFC8392}} are used as public key format, the public key algorithm is fully described by a COSE key type and its "kty" and "crv" parameters.
+If authentication credentials are CBOR Web Tokens (CWTs) or CWT Claims Sets (CCSs) {{RFC8392}}, the public key algorithm is fully described by a COSE key type and its "kty" and "crv" parameters.

-If X.509 certificates {{RFC7925}} or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}} are used as public key format, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.
+If the authentication credentials are X.509 certificates {{RFC7925}} or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.

-Public keys are also used to derive pairwise keys (see {{key-derivation-pairwise}}) and are included in the external additional authenticated data (see {{sec-cose-object-ext-aad}}).
-In both of these cases, an endpoint in a group MUST treat public keys as opaque data, i.e., by considering the same binary representation made available to other endpoints in the group, possibly through a designated trusted source (e.g., the Group Manager).
+Authentication credentials are also used to derive pairwise keys (see {{key-derivation-pairwise}}) and are included in the external additional authenticated data when processing messages (see {{sec-cose-object-ext-aad}}).
+In both these cases, an endpoint in a group MUST treat authentication credentials as opaque data, i.e., by considering the same binary representation made available to other endpoints in the group, possibly through a designated trusted source (e.g., the Group Manager).

 For example, an X.509 certificate is provided as its direct binary serialization.
-If C509 certificates or CWTs are used as credential format, they are provided as the binary serialization of a (possibly tagged) CBOR array.
-If a CWT claim set is used as credential format, it is provided as the binary serialization of a CBOR map.
+If C509 certificates or CWTs are used as authentication credentials, each is provided as the binary serialization of a (possibly tagged) CBOR array.
+If CCSs are used as authentication credentials, each is provided as the binary serialization of a CBOR map.

 ## Pairwise Keys ## {#sec-derivation-pairwise}